cuthanhcam/C4F-ISports-Backend/docs/api-endpoints.md

 **Note**:

 - For `User`, returns payments linked to their bookings.
-- For `Owner`, returns payments linked to their fields’ bookings.
+- For `Owner`, returns payments linked to bookings on their fields.

 ### 7.4 Payment Webhook